 Paper is always capable of benefiting and bringing inspiration to human life.
-In our previous article [link to the story of paper], we explained how paper evolved to become an essential part of human life and culture.
+In our previous article, we explained how paper evolved to become an essential part of human life and culture.

 Not only a surface for paintings, drawings, and calligraphy, but now paper itself has also been used as the primary material of art.
 Jian Yang's art of "sustainable fashion" is a great example.

 He basically makes tissue paper dresses for his toy collection whenever he travels.
 People call Jian's artwork sustainable fashion because tissue paper, the primary material of his work, is friendly to the environment.
 It's biodegradable, recyclable, and compostable.
 And with sustainable practices, you can be sure that it comes from renewable sources.
 And it is true for all kinds of paper, not just tissue.
 You can learn more about how we source our raw materials here.

 "Paper as a material is already known to be biodegradable, recyclable, and even compostable.
 Fabric doesn't enjoy the same positive connotations," Jian said to us in an interview recently.
 Oh, if you haven't already, you can read the full QnA here [link to QnA with Jian]!

 Jian is not the only one who transforms paper into incredible works of art.
 One problem with working with pure artistic expression is that it doesn't always pay.
 That's why many people only create art for hobbies, and many artists learn to make the most of what's available, like in a circular economy.